PixarAnimationStudios/OpenSubdiv/documentation/far_overview.rst

 neighborhoods required, no generic implementation would provide the most direct means of conversion possible, and so we rely on specialization.
-For situations where mesh data is not defined in a boundary representation, a simple container for raw mesh data is provided along with a Factory specialized to construct TopologyRefiners from it.
+For situations where mesh data is not defined in a boundary representation, a simple container for raw mesh data is provided (TopologyDescriptro) along with a Factory specialized to construct TopologyRefiners from it.

 So there are two ways to create TopologyRefiners: